tnebooks/12th-zoology/content.en/zoology/applications-of-biotechnology/_index.md

 they may be used for treatment in the future, when required.
 Amniotic cell bank is a facility that stores stem cells derived from amniotic fluid for future use.
 Stem cells are stored in banks specifically for use by the individual from whom such cells have been collected and the banking costs are paid.
 Cord Blood Banking is the extraction of stem cells from the umbilical cord during childbirth.
 While the umbilical cord and cord blood are the most popular sources of stem cells, the placenta, amniotic sac and amniotic fluid are also rich sources in terms of both quantity and quality.

+## Molecular Diagnostics

-**10.4 Molecular Diagnostics** Early diagnosis of infectious diseases
+Early diagnosis of infectious diseases

 or inherent genetic defects is essential for appropriate treatment.
 Early detection of the disease is not possible using conventional diagnostic methods like microscopic examinations, serum analysis and urine analysis.These laboratory techniques are indirect and not always specific.
 Scientists are continuously searching for specific, sensitive and simple diagnostic techniques for diagnosis of diseases.
 Recombinant DNA technology, Polymerase Chain Reactions (PCR) and Enzyme Linked Immunosorbent Assay (ELISA) are some of the techniques that are reliable and help in early diagnosis.
 Presence of pathogens like virus, bacteria, etc., is detected only when the pathogen produces symptoms in the patient.
 By the time the symptoms appear concentration of pathogen becomes very high in the body.
 However very low concentration of a bacteria or a virus, even when the symptoms of the disease does not appear, can be detected by amplification of their nucleic acid.